 Christchurch even boasted a band that played on bikes.
 Set up by brothers Fred and Joshua Painter in 1895, the Christchurch Bicycle Band played brass instruments while cycling in formation.
 They entertained the public, on the stage as well as the streets, for about 25 years – initially on penny-farthings.

-Penny-farthings were hugely popular in the 1880s and early 1890s, and thousands were imported and made locally.
-The expense of the penny-farthing and the risks of falling off made it a middle-class man’s bike, and women and gentlemen tended to stick to a three-wheeled version of the velocipede.
+Penny-farthings were hugely popular in the 1880s and early 1890s, and thousands were imported or made locally.
+The expense and dangers of riding penny-farthings made them most popular with younger middle-class men.
+Others who could afford to cycle tended to stick to a three-wheeled version of the velocipede.

 Bicycles with chains could have gears.
 Basic 2-, 3- and 4-speed bicycles became popular from the 1930s, and by the 1960s they were the norm.